deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Embedding-a-Power-BI-Report-in-Jupyter-Notebook/README.md

 The CarMax dataset is a CSV file, with at least one (1) million rows.
 The dataset is a web scrape of the CarMax website and details the daily inventory of cars between September 27, 2015, and June 14, 2017.

 ## WHAT TO EXPECT...
-1. First we will install the necessary Python library required which is  `powerbiclient`.
+1. First we will install the necessary Python library which is  `powerbiclient`.
 We will then open Jupyter-Notebook
 2. We will then open Jupyter-Notebook and import the necessary library installed
 3. Here we will import the authentication method from `powerbiclient` to grant access to our online PowerBI workspace
 4. Here, we will then setup the workspace and report id to identify the Power BI report located in our online Power BI workspace